 We must exactly now support the Chinese Rottweiler club that is doing a great job for the breed and possibly even more than many other clubs do !

 The Rottweiler’s history in China is not a long one and is based on imported dogs.

-While I openly question if the western world succeeds in keeping the Rottweiler as a breed with the physical and mental characteristics of the working dog, the question may be even more acute in countries far away from the breed’s origin, where the breed was never put to use, where it’s genepool is not based on a historic natural selection and where the risk is high that the breed not only evolves towards what it was never meant to be, but has even started as one : a breed of show-dogs or pets.
+While I openly question if the western world succeeds in keeping the Rottweiler as a breed with the physical and mental characteristics of the working dog, the question may be even more acute in countries far away from the breed’s origin, where the breed was never put to use, where it’s genepool is not based on a historic natural selection of working dogs and where the risk is high that the breed not only evolves towards what it was never meant to be, but where it has even started as one : a breed of show-dogs or pets.

-This is in fact exactly the reason why the IFR was founded : as the breed spread and conquered the world and was now being kept and bred in very diverse cultures, the need arose to ensure that the Rottweiler would always be defined, thus kept and bred, in the same manner.
-There is only one Rottweiler and wherever he lives and he should always be defined with the characteristics of the working dog.
+This is in fact exactly the reason why the IFR was founded : as the breed spread and conquered the world and was now being kept and bred in very diverse cultures, the need arose to ensure that the Rottweiler would always be defined, thus kept and bred, in the same homogeneous manner.
+There is only one Rottweiler and wherever he lives he should always be defined with the characteristics of the utility dog.

-Well let me assure you that the Chinese Rottweiler club is doing its utmost best to assure that the dog is being bred and kept as a healthy working breed, to show this to the world and to make everybody aware of this.
+Well let me assure you that the Chinese Rottweiler club is doing its utmost best to assure that the dog is indeed being bred and kept as a healthy working breed, to show this to the world and to make everybody aware of this.